 It might seem a bit contrary to what you’ve always heard about dieting when you think about eating one meal a day.
 Experts have told you that to lose weight and maintain a healthy body weight, you must eat 5 to 6 small meals per day, right?
 Well, not exactly.
 When it comes to diet plans (including the OMAD diet), there are dozens upon dozens of myths out there.
 There are increasing studies that show that increasing meal frequency does not promote weight loss.
 There are also many other long term studies on humans showing how fasting can be beneficial in longevity.

-So, if you are looking for a simplified way of eating, want to eliminate the meal prep day in and day out, and want to see those pounds come off, the OMAD diet might work wonders for you.
+If you are looking for a simplified way of eating, want to eliminate calorie counting, and want to see those pounds come off, the OMAD diet might work wonders for you.
+The Omad Diet can be a relief of other complicated diet plans out there that have many confusing eating patterns or instructions.
 What is OMAD?
 It basically stands for “one meal a day.”
 Yes, you are eating one meal throughout the course of the entire day!

 So, what’s the basic idea/concept behind OMAD?

 Omad is a form of intermittent fasting that can also be referred to as a 23:1.
 This means you are fasting for 23 hours and eating within one hour.
 You would not be consuming any caloric beverages or food outside of your daily one hour eating time frame.
 With the Omad diet, you can choose to eat whatever meal you choose with no restrictions inside of your eating window.
 However, it will be better for your long term overall health, to choose a healthy balanced plate containing the food groups.
 If your ready to get started right away and want a full understanding on how to succeed with Omad, be sure to get “The Complete Guide to the Omad Diet.”
 The book gives my easy to follow plan, recipes(to get you started), and all the necessary tools for healthy long term success.